Real Estate Contingencies- What Are They And When to Use One

 About Real Estate Contingencies- When to Use One

-We talked about the “standard contingencies” that are widely accepted as the norm and are often part of a standard contract.
-Many of these standard contingencies are there to protect you and your deposit money and should be part of a contract.
+We discussed the “standard contingencies” that are widely accepted as the norm and often part of a standard contract.
+Many of these standard clauses are there to protect you and your deposit money and should be part of a contract.

 But what if you are asking for a contingency that may not be considered a normal part of a standardized contract and are specific to your circumstances?

-I tell my home buyers and sellers what their options are with contingencies and to think if they really need to use a contingency.
+I tell my home buyers and sellers their options and to think if they really need to use a clause that might scare either party away.

-One common contingency a home buyer may ask for is a house to sell contingency or a home seller may ask for a find a suitable housing contingency.
+One common contingency a home buyer may ask for time to sell their current home.
+Or a home seller may ask for a find a suitable housing.
 Neither contingency is standard to a contract and is specific to that buyer or seller.

 Realize a contingency may cost you money and possibly prevent you from selling a home for the price you want or buying the home you want.

 Yes, I did just say that!
-Think about it, if you put a contingency in a contract you are adding a layer of risk of not closing for the other party.
+Think about it, if you put language that is an if-then scenario in a contract you are adding a layer of risk of not closing for the other party.
 While a contingency seems like a great idea, avoid using them whenever possible.

 Basically, you are telling someone I have a house to sell or I want to buy a house but a few things need to fall in place first, that may or may not happen, but I want you to wait for me to work it out.

 Usually, but not always, that contingency will cost you something.
-With greater risk, there is a greater reward for the party that is willing to accept any number off of contingencies.
-You will probably pay a little bit more for the house or have to give a little bit more off to entice the other party to wait to see if they can close based on your contingency.
+With greater risk, there is a greater reward for the party willing to accept any number of contingencies.
+You will probably pay a little bit more for the house or have to give a little bit more off to entice the other party to wait to see if they can close on your circumstances.

-Also, there is a risk a buyer or seller does not even want to bother with the contingency at all and will not accept an offer from you with a contingency…. at any price.
+Also, there is a risk a buyer or seller does not even want to bother with the contingency at all and will not accept your offer…. at any price.

 So again, knowing this, I ask my client do you really need this contingency?
-Many times you a buyer or seller needs the contingency to protect their assets, while others can make alternative arrangements and avoid using a contingency on a contract.
+Many times a buyer or seller may need it to protect their assets, while others can make alternative arrangements and avoid using a contingency on a contract.

-In both of these cases a home buyer or seller can avoid these contingencies.
+A home buyer or seller can avoid these contingencies in both cases.

-In the case of a home buyer that need to sell a house, they can go on to sell their house, bank the money and secure temporary housing until they find a house to puchase.
+In the case of a home buyer who needs to sell a house can go on to sell, bank the money and secure temporary living arrangements until they find another home to purchase.

-The same goes for a seller with a house to sell contingency, they can sell their house and find iterim housing until they secure a pemenant home.
+The same goes for a seller who needs to find suitable housing; they can sell their house and find interim housing until they secure a permanent home.

-Of course in both scenarios it is more convenient to use the contingency, but at what cost?
+Of course, it is more convenient to use the contingency in both scenarios, but at what cost?

-What To Do If Your Are Approached With A Real Estate Contingency
+What To Do If You Are Approached With A Real Estate Contingency

-Most, but not all seller contingencies above what is considered the norm are disclosed upfront in the Multiple Listing Service so you know whether you want to get involved.with a contingency prior to writing an offer.
-Sellers will know about any contingencies from the buyer in a written offer prior to acceptance.
+Most, but not all seller contingencies above what is considered the norm are disclosed upfront in the Multiple Listing Service so you know whether you want to get involved before writing an offer.
+Sellers will know by reviewing an offer.

-Contingencies can be so varied and every deal is so different.
-Each contingency needs to be carefully reviewed on a case-to-case basis.
+Each can be so varied and every deal is so different.
+Each needs to be carefully reviewed on a case-to-case basis.

 Review the contingency with your real estate agent.
-Discuss if the contingency is reasonable for current real estate conditions and your particular situation.
+Discuss whether it is reasonable for current real estate conditions and your situation.

-For example, in a hot seller’s market, you don’t usually need to consider offers with a house-to-sell contingency but if you are in a buyer’s market with slow buyer activity you may have to consider an offer with one.
+For example, in a hot seller’s market, you don’t usually need to consider offers with the condition that the buyer has a house-to-sell.
+Still, if you are in a buyer’s market with slow buyer activity, you may have to consider an offer with one.

 If you decide to move forward with a contract with a contingency, keep your timelines tight.
-Don’t give 90 days for contingencies, keep them at 30 days with an agreement that if both parties agree they can extend the contingency.
+Don’t give 90 days forto clear the condition, keep them at 30 days with an agreement that if both parties agree they can extend.

-Also, make sure the other party keeps you updated of their progress.
-Are they motivated to deliver on the contingency?
+Also, make sure the other party keeps you updated on their progress.
+Are they motivated to deliver?
 Has a court date been set for probate?
 Is the seller out looking aggressively?
-How many showings has the buyer had on their house?
+How many showings have the buyer had on their house?

 Be informed.
-Have your agent do their due diligence and understand the impact the contingency will have on your sale.
-What do I mean…. well if a buyer presents a house to sell contingency and their house is under agreement or going under agreement I will ask to see all the paperwork involved… pre-approval, contracts, deposit monies, etc….
+Have your agent do their due diligence and understand the impact the conditional clause will have on the transaction.
+What do I mean…. well if a buyer presents a contract with a house to sell clause and their house is under agreement or going under agreement I will ask to see all the paperwork involved… pre-approval, contracts, deposit monies, etc….
 Find out what is the likeliness of the contingency being removed and heading to a successful close.

 Final Thoughts on Real Estate Contingencies

-On a positive note, if you decide to get involved in a contract with a contingency, as real estate agents, we put deals together with contingencies all the time.
+On a positive note, if you decide to get involved in a contract with a contingency, as real estate agents, we put deals together with these conditional clauses all the time.
 Remember, the other party is usually very motivated to make it happen and will be motivated to hit the closing date on time.

-In the all the years I have been an agent, there are certain contingencies in a contract my clients have rejected, but the ones that have been accepted, there have only been several transactions that didn’t close because of a contingency.
-But enter into contingencies wisely, ask the right questions and know the market.
+In all the years I have been an agent, there have been certain contingencies in a contract my clients have rejected, but the ones that have been accepted have only been several transactions that didn’t close.
+But enter into the contracts wisely, ask the right questions, and know the market.

 Other Real Estate Resources: